-TAFE SA will provide blended delivery for The Skills for Education and Employment (SEE) program in term 4.
+TAFE SA now provides blended delivery for The Skills for Education and Employment (SEE) program.
 Students will have the opportunity to combine face to face delivery with online or paper-based delivery.
 The Skills for Education and Employment (SEE) program at TAFE SA remains open and available during these challenging times.
 Face to face delivery will vary between TAFE SA campuses.

 At TAFE SA our aim is to provide all students with flexibility as well as the opportunity to learn, with or without computer access and to provide the help and support that is required for their success.

 The Skills for Education and Employment Program provides language, literacy and numeracy training to eligible job seekers, with the expectation that such improvements will enable them to participate more effectively in training or in the labour force.

 Delivery of the program occurs across the whole of Australia, from metropolitan and regional areas, right through to remote communities.
 It can also:

 Eligible job seekers are referred to the program through Referring Agencies, including the Department of Human Services, Jobactive, Disability Employment Services, the Community Development Program, Transition to Work, and ParentsNext providers.